For people with Lyme disease that have memory recall issues, word finding problems, and trouble remembering faces

 Memory restoring strategy #3: Anti-inflammatory and revitalizing microcurrent frequencies for targeting memory centers of the brain

 Frequency Specific Microcurrent uses pairs of extremely minute electrical frequencies which can be configured to improve memory.
 The frequency pairs are divided into an “A” frequency and a “B” frequency.
 The “A” frequency is for producing a healing effect like: reducing inflammation (14, 284), increasing vitality (49, 91), repairing damage (58) or neutralizing toxins (12, 57, 900, 920).
-The “B” frequency is used to direct healing into specific area like: nerves (10, 396), the nerve sheath (475), and structures of the brain associated with memory recall.
+The “B” frequency is used to direct healing into a specific area like: nerves (10, 396), the nerve sheath (475), and structures of the brain associated with memory recall.
 Specific brain structures that are associated with memory are the prefrontal cortex for short-term memory associated with task completion (983), frontal lobe (90), Broca’s area for verbal memory (90), Wernicke’s area for language recall and auditory memory (90), central processor (90), hippocampus for migrating short-term memory to long-term memory (90), visual area for visual memory (84), and Basal ganglia for retrieving procedural memory (988).
 In addition to frequencies, cupping and bloodletting on the head helps with reducing symptoms of brain inflammation.

 Memory restoring strategy #4: Cupping and bloodletting on the head to pull out CNS inflammation